dkwolf1/hass-secure/README.md

 The add-on's Dockerfile now uses the lightweight `python:3.11-alpine` image.
 Python and `pip` are included, so only `bash` needs to be installed.
-Building is as simple as running a standard `docker build` command.
+Building is as simple as running the command:

+docker build -t hass-secure .
+docker run -p 8080:8080 hass-secure

+The container exposes port `8080`.
+Once running, open `http://localhost:8080` in your browser to reach the web UI.